This post contains affiliate links.

 Right now you may want the simplest theme that has everything done for you because web design seems difficult, but I still suggest going with Elegant Themes.
 In the future as your blog changes and takes shape you will be grateful you have a flexible theme to accommodate your new plans.

 A successful travel blog is all about publishing quality content.
-At the end of the day you need to have interesting, helpful, and well written articles if you want people to visit your site.
-These resources for travel bloggers can help you create it.
+At the end of the day you need to have interesting, helpful, and well-written articles if you want people to visit your site.
+These content creation resources for travel bloggers will help you create it.

 3. Udemy or Nomadic Matt